-Charles Chan is a dance teacher and DJ in Latin and Ballroom dances; as well as a Licentiate member of the Imperial Society of Teachers of Dancing.
+Charles Chan is a dance teacher and DJ in Latin and Ballroom dances; as well as a Fellow of the Imperial Society of Teachers of Dancing.

 Born in Hong Kong, Charles moved to London as a teenager and for many years had a successful career as a dental surgeon.
 During this time he discovered Ballroom and Latin Dancing – a hobby which soon turned into a passion, eventually leading him to pursue a professional career in dance.

 Since then he has built up a budding profile as a teacher of students from social dancers to medallists; as well as a DJ and compère for social events and dance competitions.

 Charles is a member of the teaching/organising team of the long running dance club The Pink Jukebox and part of the organising team of the international dance competition, The Pink Jukebox Trophy.
 He performs and competes regularly with the show-dance team The Pink Dancers.

 Charles believes Latin and Ballroom Dancing is for everyone, at any age; it is a healthy, sociable pastime which is a lot of fun - and can even be life-changing.